We want all our students and staff to have a sense of belonging.

-Our faculty wants LGBTIQ+ students and staff to fulfill their potential and enjoy being at UNSW without experiencing any sense of alienation and ill-treatment from fellow staff or students.
+Our faculty wants LGBTIQ+ students and staff to fulfil their potential and enjoy being at UNSW without experiencing any sense of alienation and ill treatment from fellow staff or students.
 Being a safe and inclusive environment is fundamental to who we are.

 See our Arts, Design & Architecture Ally contacts.

 Our faculty is made up of an incredibly diverse group of people.
-We are committed to cultural and linguistic diversity and strive to provide a culturally inclusive environment where students and staff can freely express who they are, their opinions and points of view, and reach their full potential.
-It's important they fully participate in teaching, learning, work and social activities, and feel safe from abuse, harassment or unfair criticism.
+We’re committed to cultural and linguistic diversity, and strive to provide a culturally inclusive environment where students and staff can freely express who they are, their opinions and points of view, and reach their full potential.
+It’s important they fully participate in teaching, learning, work and social activities, and feel safe from abuse, harassment or unfair criticism.
 To help create a culturally inclusive culture, UNSW promotes Cultural Diversity Teaching Practices.

-As part of its commitment to equity, diversity and inclusion, staff are encouraged to reflect on and critically engage with organisers of public and professional forums where there is a lack of diversity in speakers, content or people with lived experience of the forum themes.
-One powerful and practical way of doing this is by ensuring all forums you are involved in at the university, and more broadly, take diversity into account.
+As part of their commitment to equity, diversity and inclusion, staff are encouraged to reflect on and critically engage with organisers of public and professional forums where there’s a lack of diversity in speakers, content or people with lived experiences of the forum themes.
+One practical way of doing this is by ensuring all forums you’re involved in at the university, and more broadly, take diversity into account.
 Within this context, UNSW Arts, Design & Architecture encourages all staff to commit to the Panel Pledge.